1993 National League Championship Series: Game 6

 Trying to force a Game 7, the Braves sent their ace, Greg Maddux to the mound in Game 6.
 However, a very hard-hit Mickey Morandini line drive in the first inning hit Maddux in the leg.
 He suffered what was described the following inning as a deep tissue bruise.
 He stayed in the game, but his effectiveness was clearly compromised by the injury.
 Darren Daulton hit a bases-loaded two-run double in the third.
-After the Braves got on the board in the fifth on Jeff Blauser's RBI single with two on off of Tommy Greene, Dave Hollins connected for a two-run home run in the bottom of the inning, putting Philadelphia on top 4–1.
+After the Braves got on the board in the fifth on Jeff Blauser's RBI single with two on off Tommy Greene, Dave Hollins connected for a two-run home run in the bottom of the inning, putting Philadelphia on top 4–1.
 Morandini's two-run triple in the sixth finally chased Maddux, who later refused to make any excuses for his subpar performance but when directly asked about it, he did acknowledge that he had been pitching in pain from the line drive he took off his calf in the 1st inning.
 Blauser hit a two-run home run in the seventh to make it 6–3 Phillies, but David West and Mitch Williams finished the Braves with a perfect eighth and ninth, respectively.
 It was their first pennant in 10 years.

 Although he did not get any decisions during his two appearances in the six-game series, Curt Schilling's 1.69 ERA and 19 strikeouts were still enough to earn him the 1993 NLCS Most Valuable Player Award.
 Schilling became the only pitcher in major league history to be named a postseason series MVP (League Championship Series or World Series) without either a pitching decision or a save, as of 2015.